 Eventually, Ezry began appearing on the sidelines during games and popping up at other campus events.
 Starting in the mid-1950s, a student or community member appeared in a Tiger suit at many major sporting events each year.
 A different person would be selected as the mascot, and their identity would remain closely guarded until the basketball homecoming game, when they would be unmasked amidst applause.

 Ezry's fur coat has gone through countless alterations and repairs.
 A brand new set of stripes debuted at Homecoming 2011, complete with an in-suit cooling fan.
 A student continues to wear it proudly, although the student's identity has once again become a closely guarded secret.
-The privilege of portraying Ezry is earned only after an exhaustive audition process.

 Original article by Bryan Metzger '04